mementomorri/kotlin_backend/README.md

 ![](https://github.com/mementomorri/Kotlin-Backend/blob/ORM/diagram/er-diagram.png)

 At this level of project implementation there is just DB tables, classes and repositories.
-Here tests run usecases scenarios and check if everything is fine
+Here tests run usecase scenarios and check if everything is fine.